AlleghenyCollege-CIS-301-F2025/lab07/README.md

 **Next lab session:** Each group will present their findings in a 5-7 minute presentation highlighting:

+- The following lab time will be used for group presentations of your findings.
+Each group will present their key results, visualizations, and interpretations.
+Focus on clarity, conciseness, and the significance of your findings.
 - Your three hypotheses and their theoretical basis
 - Key methodological approaches used
 - Most significant findings across countries